lukejacksonn/esm/README.md

-# Gistlink
+# esm

-> JavaScript sandbox environments that you can share via URL
+> A prototyping tool for single file es modules

-The motivation here was to create a single page app like [codesandbox](https://codesandbox.io) – which is commonly used to prototype and demo Javascript code – but with no bundle/transpile overhead and a simplified UI.
-It is a frontend only static web app with no build step and is hosted on Github pages.
+The motivation here was to create a single page app like [codesandbox](https://codesandbox.io) – which is commonly used to prototype and demo Javascript code – but with no bundle/transpile overhead, a massively simplified UI and no real features (yet).
+The application itself is a frontend only static web app with no build step and is hosted on Github pages.

+You write code, you hit save, you see it render.

 ---